pshellito/download-nldas-forcings/README.md

       version

+Register with URS and create a file titled .netrc in your home directory.
+Place the following in that file: (for details see Procedure 2 on the [GES DISC help page](https://disc.sci.gsfc.nasa.gov/recipes/?q=recipes/How-to-Download-Data-Files-from-HTTP-Service-with-wget))

+      machine urs.earthdata.nasa.gov login <uid> password <password>

 Java version 7 or higher.
 You can verify the version of Java used by Matlab by typing:

       version('-java')

 The version returned should start with 'Java 1.7.'
 If it doesn't, you can try updating the Matlab JVM: http://www.mathworks.com/support/solutions/en/data/1-1812J/

-You must register with Earthdata and authorize NASA GESDICS DATA ARCHIVE Data Access in Earthdata Login.
-You must then set up .netrc and create a cookie file.
-To do both these steps, follow #2 in the "Procedure" section [here](https://disc.sci.gsfc.nasa.gov/recipes/?q=recipes/How-to-Download-Data-Files-from-HTTP-Service-with-wget)
 ## Demo

 The script, 'callGetNldasForcing.m' will
 * Read the site name, latitude, and longitude of two arbitrary locations found in the input file, 'inFile.txt.'
 * Define the range of dates over which to download.
 This is initially set to only 2 days for testing, which should take about a minute to run.
-* Place output in a directory it creates called 'forcingFromNasa.'
+* Place output in a directory it creates called 'nldasForcings.'
 Each location's forcing data will be in a tab-delimited .txt file named after the site name.
 Details about the site's location are provided in a header in each file.

 The above options can be changed in the 'callGetNldasForcing.m' script.